codycarroll/regression_f24/README.md

 ## Material Covered:

 This course is an intensive introduction to linear models, with a focus on both principles and practice.
-Examples from finance, business, marketing and economics are emphasized.
-Large data sets are used frequently.
 Topics include simple and multiple linear regression; logistic regression;
 transformations; regression diagnostics and addressing violations of regression assumptions; and variable selection techniques.
 Programming language is Python